-DD2’s master bathroom remodel has been put on hold while we play the waiting game — the vanity is on backorder until mid-April.
-Although I keep revisiting the option of repurposing a vintage piece, I don’t think it’s the right choice for her house.
-While it is important to do what you love in your home, resale comes to mind and going vintage would most likely scare away many potential buyers in her neighborhood.
-That said, this Jacobean sideboard would be perfect with its dark stain and shelf below for fabric lined baskets — important for a room lacking in storage.
-The charming space is a mix of masculine and feminine with the strong lines and visual weight of the vanity along with the delicate floral wallpaper and fabric.
-This was an easy switch from the dining room to bath, with the simple addition of a bowl-style vessel sink and single lever wall mount faucet.
+My daughter’s master bathroom remodeling project has been put on hold while we play the waiting game — the vanity is on backorder for a month.
+Meanwhile, I keep revisiting the option of repurposing a vintage piece, even though I don’t think it’s the right choice for her house.
+While it’s is important to do what you love in your home, resale comes to mind.
+In my daughter’s case, going vintage might scare away many potential buyers in her neighborhood.
+That said, this Jacobean oak sideboard [top] would be perfect with its dark stain and low shelf for fabric lined baskets — important for a room lacking storage.
+The charming space is a mix of masculine and feminine with the strong lines and visual weight of the vanity along in contrast to the delicate floral wallpaper and fabric.
+This was an easy repurposing job, too.
+Going from the dining room to the bathroom only required the simple addition of a bowl-style vessel sink and single lever wall mount faucet.

-At only $75, this mahogany buffet was a steal for this homeowner/blogger.
-The double sinks were offset just a tad (not centered over the doors) so there is a bit of counter on each end and the door storage wasn’t completely overtaken with the plumbing.
-Cararra marble counter and backsplash were added, and the marble tones were repeated with the white painted beadboard and soft gray walls.
-Recessed medicine cabinets provide Mr and Mrs more storage.
-Towel bars were cut to size for each end of the vanity, keeping the wall visually cleaner without the normal hand towel clutter.
-Hardwood floors are sealed with tung oil, making them more water friendly.
-The white cowhide rug, heavy cotton chenille upholstered chair and Czechoslovakian chandelier are also additions not normally found in a bathroom.
-I’m rethinking DD2’s remodel once again.
-I bet you’re looking around too.
+At only $75, a mahogany buffet was a steal for a homeowner/blogger.
+The double sinks were offset just a tad (not centered over the side cabinet doors) so there is a bit of counter on each end.
+And storage wasn’t completely overtaken by the plumbing.
+A Cararra marble counter and backsplash were added, and the marble tones repeated with the white painted beadboard and soft gray walls.
+Recessed medicine cabinets provide storage for Mr. and Mrs. Note how, towel bars were cut to size for each end of the vanity, keeping the wall visually clean and clutter free.
+Hardwood floors. sealed with tung oil, are water friendly and the white cowhide rug, heavy cotton chenille upholstered chair and Czechoslovakian chandelier are other elaborate bathroom additions.
+So I’m rethinking my daughter’s project once again.
+I bet I’m not alone in that either.